No Sword to Bury: Japanese Americans in Hawai`i during WWII.

 An overview of the antecedents to scrapbooks and analysis of different ways of using them as primary sources.

 in Keywords in Disability, David Serlin, Rachel Adams, Benjamin Reiss, eds.
-(New York: New York University Press, under contract).
+(New York: New York University Press, in press).

 Describes interdisciplinary ways of analyzing and comprending prosthetics.